etki/dirt/README.md

   # each directory on this level represents platform
   /_default # default directories serve as base to build on
     /0
+      # .semble is a special ignored directory.
+Here you can set custom
+      # context for specific version via `context.yml` file
+      /.semble/context.yml
       /etc/neural-subnet/motd.d/header
       /etc/neural-subnet/neural-subnet.ini
     /1